axsh/wakame-vdc/docs/content/jargon-dictionary.md

 ### Machine Image

 A [backup object](#backup-object) that holds a bootable partition.
 You are able to start [instances](#instance) of machine images.

+### Management Line / Management Network

+This is a network that Wakame-vdc uses for communication between its different [nodes](#node).

 ### Meta-data